-We are pioneering the development of a novel, transformative T cell engineering platform which, based on its design and our preclinical studies, we believe has the potential to address the shortcomings of CAR-T cells and TCR-T cells and is fundamentally different from existing approaches.
-Research over more than two decades has shown that each of the TCR subunits makes distinct contributions to the activation and regulation of T cells and only the sum of the TCR subunits can adequately activate and control all functions of T cells.
-We believe that engaging the entire TCR signaling complex is required to fully leverage T cells in their fight against cancer.
+We are pioneering the development of a novel, transformative T cell engineering platform which, based on its design and our preclinical and clinical studies, we believe has the potential to address the shortcomings of CAR-T cells and TCR-T cells and is fundamentally different from these existing approaches.
+Research over more than two decades has shown that each of the TCR subunits makes distinct contributions to the activation and regulation of T cells and the sum of the TCR subunits is required to optimally activate and control the function of T cells.
+We believe that engaging the entire TCR signaling complex is required to fully realize the potential of T cells in their fight against cancer.

 Our T cell engineering approach relies upon natural TCR elements to produce therapeutic T cells that function independently of HLA restriction.
 To that end, we fuse a cancer antigen recognition domain (i.e. antibody-based binder) directly to a subunit of the TCR and use a lentiviral vector to transfer the genetic information for the TRuC construct into a patient's own T cells.
 This modified subunit then naturally integrates into the native TCR complex, creating an engineered T cell equipped with a new "homing device" to detect and engage a specific antigen on the surface of cancer cells.
-Upon antigen engagement, these T cells harness the entire TCR to produce a more powerful yet controlled T cell response against cancer.
+Upon antigen engagement, these T cells harness the entire TCR to produce a highly potent T cell response against cancer.
 We refer to T cells engineered with our TCR fusion constructs as TRuC-T cells.
 In preclinical studies of both solid tumors and hematological malignancies we have observed greater anti-tumor activity, longer persistence and less cytokine release compared to CAR-T cells we have engineered to target the same cancer antigen.
+Our findings suggest that the signal delivered through the full TCR by TRuCs results in efficient T cell activation while avoiding overactivation and overproduction of cytokines as occurs in CARs.
 We believe that these properties could translate into more durable responses with potentially fewer adverse events for patients with cancer.